Looking for the healthiest cooking pans? Worried about safe cookware?

 But there’s more:

-Another trouble is this cookware scratches easily if you’re not careful, so flecks of non-stick material can mix in unnoticed with your food.
+Another trouble is this cookware scratches easily if you’re not careful, so flecks of non-stick material can mix in unnoticed with your food (um, ew?).

-Plus your food is exposed to the metal underneath–most likely aluminum.
+Plus your food is exposed to the metal underneath–most likely aluminum (yep, again).

-Stainless Steel.
-Even though there are concerns with stainless steal cookware, it’s still a better choice than aluminum or non-stick cookware.
+Even though there are small concerns with stainless steel cookware, it’s still a much better choice than aluminum or non-stick cookware.